Summer 2018 Meals

 to fill out the online application.
 Paper applications are available at your child's school, the District Central Office or the Child Nutrition Office.

 Application for meal support can be made at any time during the school year.
 Applications approved for reduced or free meals are valid the entire school year.

 Families that experience a decrease in income or an increase in household size are encouraged to submit a few or amended application.

 Alternative Entrees During the Traditional School Year

 The CN Department maintains our desire to avoid purchasing or serving any form of peanut.
-School kitchens may still contain foods processed in a facility that also processes peanuts or tree nuts prior to arrival in our district but will not have any traditional peanut butter.or peanuts.
+School kitchens may still contain foods processed in a facility that also processes peanuts or tree nuts prior to arrival in the district but the department will not purchase or serve peanut butter or peanuts.